 Below is a detailed Aconcagua Normal Route itinerary.
 Please note that route itineraries vary slightly depending on what operator you use and time of year you climb.

 It is easier to fly via Santiago in Chile than Buenos Aires.
 You will need to make your way to Mendoza, the centre of the province that is Argentina’s most famous wine-growing region.
-There is an equipment check – mayhaps some of your clothes will be insufficiently warm, in which case there are nearby shops where you can acquire the alternatives recommended to you.
 In the afternoon, if you are climbing with a commercial operator, there will usually be a briefing at your hotel.
 There is time for sightseeing.
 Dinner presents you with the opportunity to sample fine Argentinian cuisine and wine.